CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 I don't want that the container can access any file on my local system.
 This is a "standalone" development container and everything must run inside.
-The files must be cloned/pulled from Github or copied manually with `podman cp`.
+The files must be cloned/pulled from GitHub or copied manually with `podman cp`.
-Before removing the containers the source files must be pushed to Github or exported some other way.
+Before removing the containers the source files must be pushed to GitHub or exported some other way.

 ## Network Inbound restrictions

 I would like to restrict the use of the network from/to the container.
-When using Podman as a rootless user, the network is setup automatically.
+When using Podman as a rootless user, the network is set up automatically.
 Only the `localhost` can be used.
-The container itself does not have an IP Address, because without root privileges, network association is not allowed.
+The container itself does not have an IP Address because, without root privileges, network association is not allowed.
 Port publishing as rootless containers can be done for "high ports" only.
 All ports below `1024` are privileged and cannot be used for publishing.
 I think that all inbound ports are closed by default and I need to explicitly expose them manually.

 ## Network Outbound restrictions with Squid proxy in container

-I would like to limit the access to the internet only to whitelisted domains:
+I would like to limit access to the internet only to whitelisted domains:
 crates.io, github.com,...
 Some malware could want to "call home" and I will try to disable this.
 What I need is a "proxy" or "transparent proxy".
 I will use the leading open-source proxy `Squid`, but in a container.
-It can restrict both HTTP and HTTPS outbound traffic to a given set of Internet domains, while being fully transparent for instances in the private subnet.
+It can restrict both HTTP and HTTPS outbound traffic to a given set of Internet domains while being fully transparent for instances in the private subnet.
 <https://aws.amazon.com/blogs/security/how-to-add-dns-filtering-to-your-nat-instance-with-squid/>
 I want to use this proxy for the container `rust_dev_vscode_cnt`.
 Container-to-container networking can be complex.
 Podman works with `pods`, that make networking easy.
 This is usually the simplest approach for two rootless containers to communicate.
 Putting them in a `pod` allows them to communicate directly over `localhost`.
-First create a modified image for Squid:
+First, create a modified image for Squid:

 ```bash
 cd ~/rustprojects/docker_rust_development/create_and_push_container_images